MichaelMuz/expense-splitter/FRONTEND_FUTURE.md

 - **Empty states** -- friendly messages when there are no groups/expenses/settlements yet, with a call-to-action button (e.g. "No expenses yet.
 Add one!")
 - **Confirmation dialogs** -- replace `window.confirm` for delete actions with shadcn `AlertDialog` (`npx shadcn@latest add alert-dialog`)
-- **Toast notifications** -- Sonner is installed but not wired up to mutations.
+- **Toast notifications** -- Sonner is installed and used for copy-invite-link, but not wired up to mutations.
 Show success/error toasts on create/edit/delete actions
 - **Mobile responsiveness** -- test and fix layouts on small screens using Tailwind's `sm:`/`md:`/`lg:` prefixes
 - **Landing page** -- the homepage is bare minimum centered text + buttons.
 Could be a proper hero/marketing page